 Facebook subsequently posted at its website descriptions of a healthy use of social media ( interacting with people, sharing messages, posts, comments, and reminiscing about past interactions) and unhealthy usage (reading information without interacting with others and clicking on more links or “liking” more posts than the average user) This might be the first public acknowledgment from the company that its product can have detrimental effects on social media users.

-However, the concerns about social media go far further than just Facebook.
-Linked In, Instagram, Pinterest, Tumblr, Snapchat, Reddit, Flickr and Google Plus are all having a similar impact upon the American psyche.
-Of course, one need not spend much time in Twitter to see what it has done to our Presidency…… This year, Psychology Today reported that recent study by UK disability charity Scope, of 1500 Facebook and Twitter users surveyed, 62 percent reported feeling inadequate and 60 percent reported feelings of jealousy from comparing themselves to other users.
+It may feel that we are picking on Facebook…..and we are because of its size and influence.
+However, other social media outlets such as Linked In, Instagram, Pinterest, Tumblr, Snapchat, Reddit, Flickr and Google Plus are all having a similar impact upon the American psyche.
+Of course, one need not spend much time on Twitter to see what it has done to our Presidency…… This year, Psychology Today reported that recent study by UK disability charity Scope, of 1500 Facebook and Twitter users surveyed, 62 percent reported feeling inadequate and 60 percent reported feelings of jealousy from comparing themselves to other users.
 This study echoed findings by a 2015 study on the effects of Facebook use on mental health, in which researchers at the University of Missouri discovered that regular use could lead to symptoms of depression if the site triggered feelings of envy in the user.

-The American Academy of Pediatrics has warned about the potential for negative effects of social media in young kids and teens, including cyber-bullying and “Facebook depression.”
+The American Academy of Pediatrics has also warns that the potential for negative effects of social media in young kids and teens, including cyber-bullying and “Facebook depression” is a real concern.
 It found social media to be addictive, triggers sadness, envy, and social isolation.
 Ironically, having all those friends actually hinders social interaction.
 A study found that more friends on social media doesn’t necessarily mean you have a better social life—there seems to be a cap on the number of friends a person’s brain can handle, and it takes actual social interaction (not virtual) to keep up these friendships.
 So feeling like you’re being social by being on Facebook doesn’t work.
 Since loneliness is linked to myriad health and mental health problems (including early death), getting real social support is important.
 Virtual friend time doesn’t have the therapeutic effect as time with real friends.

 Writer Simon Sinek summed it up nicely in a recent interview:

 The use of social media actually creates a “daisy chain of dopamine” upon which we actually become addicted.
-Dopamine has been traditionally considered the “pleasure chemical” of the brain, it is now understood to be a chemical that creates “want”.
-It has been found that social media navigation is associated with a surge of dopamine.
-Neuroimaging studies have clearly shown the portions of the brain that are involved when engaged in social media.
-Social media engagement has been found to trigger three key networks in the brain – the “mentalizing network”, the “the self-referential cognition network” and the “reward network”.
+Dopamine has been traditionally considered the “pleasure chemical” of the brain.
+It now is seen as a chemical that creates “want”.
+Neuro-imaging studies reveal the portions of the brain that are involved when engaged in social media.
+It triggers three key networks in the brain – the “mentalizing network”, the “the self-referential cognition network” and the “reward network”.

 For adolescents and teenagers, this very neuroscience of social media overuse can be dangerous.
 The adolescent brain is a work in progress, and neuroscientists have found that the prefrontal cortex, the area of decision making and social interactions, is still growing during adolescence.
-Given the plasticity of the neural connections of the human brain, the portions that are used constructively, continue to grow and develop, while those that are misused, would grow in unhealthy ways.
+Given the nature of the neural connections of the human brain, the portions that are used constructively, continue to grow and develop, while those that are misused grow in unhealthy ways.

 So there you have it.
 You may be addicted.
 The world might even be addicted to a compulsive technology.
 Next time you drop everything to respond to that text or that “like”, consider whether you are really liking yourself.